Stand on a Line and Invite some Truth Telling

 - Determine where the imaginary line is in the room.
 It is often best to have it run from one corner to another OR from one wall to another, running through an open area so people can easily move around.
 Then, clarify where 1 and 10 are.

-- Give everyone a few minutes to consider your statement and where they would like to stand on the continuum.
+- Give everyone a few minutes to consider your statement and where they would like to position themselves on the continuum.

-- Invite everyone to get up and stand on the line, announcing their vote.
+- Invite everyone to pick a spot on the line, announcing their vote.

-- Debrief with the group by walking with a microphone (if the group is large) or by speaking loudly.
+- Debrief with the group by using a microphone (if the group is large) or by speaking loudly.
 Some questions to consider are:

-- What do you notice about where people are standing?
+- What do you notice about where people are on the line?

-- Why are you standing at [#]?
+- Why are you positioned at [#]?
 Check in with a range of individuals at different places on the continuum.

 - What would it take for you to move further on the continuum?

-- Where may you have stood [#] of months/years ago?
+- Where may you have positioned yourself [#] of months/years ago?
 Why?
 What has changed since then?

 - What will be needed to help you move to this spot?